 Reasons Why Every Water Heater Should Have an Expansion Tank

-Water heaters are an essential component of any residential plumbing system.
+Water heaters are an essential component of any residential Plumbers Garden Grove.
 If your house was recently built, chances are, you already have an expansion tank installed in your home.

 Most cities now require an expansion tank nowadays.
 This allows for thermal expansion as your water heater heats up.
 It allows hot water to flow into the expansion tank, relieving some pressure.
 This is where an expansion tank comes into play, acting as a safety net for your main water tank.